5 ways to celebrate Filipino-American History Month (FAHM)

 Among important figures is Larry Itliong, who was a labor leader and organizer that led labor organizations throughout the West Coast.
 He was able to recruit more than a thousand people to join the Agricultural Workers Organization Committee (AWOC).
 He became known in the 1960s when he successfully led The Delano Grape Strike of 1965 alongside Cesar Chavez and Dolores Huerta to demand farm workers’ rights.

 Larry Itliong is one prime example of Filipino-American historical figures.
 I know many of you know who Cesar Chavez is, but did you also know about Larry Itliong and that Filipinos and Mexicans united to form the United Farm Workers (UFW)?
-I honestly didn’t even learn about Larry Itliong until I entered college and, though it kinda pissed me off that I didn’t know, it opened me up to learning more about Filipino-American history, which I encourage you to do, too!
+I honestly didn’t even learn about Larry Itliong until I entered college.

 4. Supporting Filipino-American Businesses

-There are hella Filipino businesses like Sunkissed Pinay, UGAT Clothing, and KuyAte clothing, just to name a few, that could definitely use your support!
-These are Filipino-American owned small businesses that sell jewelry, clothing, and stickers.
+There are hella Filipino-American businesses like Sunkissed Pinay, Abakada Clothing, and KuyAte, just to name a few, that could definitely use your support!
+These are Filipino-American owned small businesses that sell jewelry and jewelry.

 Here is a more extensive and detailed list of other businesses you can support!